 If you qualify for benefit at age 60–65, you keep that entitlement for life.

-A spouse, civil partner or cohabitant may, of course, qualify in their own right if they have enough social insurance contributions.
+A spouse, civil partner or cohabitant may qualify if they have enough social insurance contributions.

 A dependant spouse, civil partner or cohabitant must: